hashicorp/waypoint/contrib/serverinstall/kind-k8s/README.md

 ##### Env Var options

-- `WP_K8S_INGRESS` - setting this var will include ingress configuration for the setup k8s cluster.
+- `WP_K8S_INGRESS` - setting this var to any non-empty value will include ingress configuration for the setup k8s cluster.

 After this script runs, you should be ready to run a `waypoint install` for